lynnmeanslight/continuous-clearing-auction/docs/autogen/src/src/interfaces/IAuction.sol/interface.IAuction.md

 Claim tokens for multiple bids

-*Anyone can claim tokens for bids of the same owner, the tokens are transferred to the owner*
+Anyone can claim tokens for bids of the same owner, the tokens are transferred to the owner

-*All tokens are transferred in a single transfer*
+A TokensClaimed event is emitted for each bid but only one token transfer will be made

 ```solidity